 Gum disease is caused by bacteria that has infected the gum tissue and irritated it in a number of ways.
 If it remains untreated, it can have long-term damage to oral health, including loss of teeth and bone loss.
 Additionally, the toxins can travel through the blood stream to major organs and cause heart disease, stroke, diabetes, osteoporosis, and respiratory disease.

 Fixing Your Smile With Periodontics

 If you are lucky enough to not have gum disease, but are still unhappy with your smile, periodontic treatments can offer you a solution.
 Your teeth may be white and straight, but some may look a little short, and some look too long.
-Through periodontal cosmetic surgery, Dr. Moss can make “short” teeth appear longer; the procedure – crown lengthening – removes excess gum tissue to show more of your natural tooth.
+Through periodontal cosmetic surgery, Dr. Muse and Dr. Moss can make “short” teeth appear longer; the procedure – crown lengthening – removes excess gum tissue to show more of your natural tooth.